Dr James Davey

 Contribution to discipline

 I have served on the Council of the Society for Nautical Research since 2011, and joined its Publications Committee in 2014.
-I have been a Council member of Navy Records Society since 2014.
-I am also joint-editor of the Journal for Maritime Research.
+I was a Council member of Navy Records Society between 2014 and 2018.
+In 2019 I joined the Council of the British Commission for Maritime History.
+I am also joint-editor of the Journal for Maritime Research and from 2017 I have been a panellist on two awards recommended by the Institute of Historical Research: the Alan Pearsall Fellowship in Naval and Maritime History and the Sir Julian Corbett Prize.

-I teach courses on Britain’s naval and maritime history, as well as contributing to core modules.
+I teach and convene modules on Britain’s naval and maritime history, as well as contributing to core modules.
+In 2019-20 I was shortlisted for the College of Humanities ‘College Star’ teaching award.

 I grew up by the sea in Aberystwyth, Ceredigion.
 I hold degrees from King’s College London and the University of Oxford, and completed my PhD at the University of Greenwich in 2010.
 From 2011 to 2017 I was a curator at the National Maritime Museum, employed across a range of projects.
 During this time I was a Visiting Lecturer at the University of Greenwich for three years and also held honorary fellowships at University College London and the University of Leicester.